Miffka/algo_itmo/task4/README.md

-# Task 3
+# Task 4
 ## Algorithms for unconstrained nonlinear optimization.
-First- and second-order methods
+Stochastic and metaheuristic algorithms

 Install requirements and main package to reproduce results
 ```bash